samhammond87/d-l-constructions/docs/RubricCheck.md

 #### Produce a working application that meets client and user needs ✅

 - The client, Nick (company owner) is communicated with regularly to ensure app is built to meet business and internal staff needs
-- Production site is tested by the client and got the tick of approval
+- Production site is tested by the client and approval has been received

 ### R6